 Jeanne is the founder of Blooming Boulevards.
-A professional visual artist and retired teacher, she is also a horticulturist trained at the University of Guelph, a Master Gardener and a Director of the Cloverleaf Garden Club.
+A professional visual artist and retired teacher, she is also a certified horticulturist trained at the University of Guelph, a Mississauga Master Gardener and served on the board of the Cloverleaf Garden Club.
 She focuses on environmental conservation, specializing in native plants, woodland restoration and naturalized landscaping.
 She is the recipient of two Awards of Merit from the Credit Valley Conservation Authority and served for two years on former Mississauga Mayor McCallion’s Cooksville Creek Task Force.
 In 2015 she initiated an amendment to Mississauga’s Encroachment By-Law, permitting residents to create boulevard gardens.
 Gardening is Jeanne’s joy and passion, but more than that, she is a deeply committed advocate for environmentally sustainable horticultural practices.

 Mary Jean Kucerak

 Mary Jean has worked in the non-for-profit sector for over 40 years and is currently the Chief Operating Officer for a national professional association.
 She is an avid gardener and over the years she has sought out and included many native species in her own garden.
 Mary Jean is a 10-year member of the Mississauga Master Gardeners.
 She was the inaugural Chair of the Native Plant Propagation Program (NP3) at the Riverwood Conservancy, and a Past President of the Applewood Garden Club.
 Mary Jean is also a founding Director of the Mississauga Garden Festival and continues to serve on the Festival’s Board.